Stopping terror attacks is ‘more difficult than ever’, police chief warns

-Preventing terror attacks is “more difficult than it’s ever been”, one of Britain’s most senior counter-terror police officers has warned in an exclusive interview with The Independent.
+Preventing terror attacks is “more difficult than it’s ever been”, one of Britain’s most senior counterterror police officers has warned in an exclusive interview with The Independent.

 Dean Haydon, the senior national coordinator for Counter Terrorism Policing, said changes to the way attacks are planned, targeted and carried out had made them harder to spot, while the profile of terrorists has “completely changed”.